 Review their web development portfolio.

 You'll want to see if their web development portfolio is consistent with their advertised skill set.
 Try to match their skills with the work they've done and gauge their level of proficiency.
 How much attention do they give to user experience?
 Do they have unique, creative approaches to web design?
 Are their web pages responsive?
 This will give you a better idea of the candidate's technical prowess.

 Another feature to look for in a web development portfolio is the inclusion of personal projects.
 Good coders are always working on their passion projects and showcasing them online.
 This is the hallmark of a web developer who takes pride in and practices their craft outside of work.
-Many of these personal projects will link out to their GitHub account.

 A good web developer will typically document their work, so look for notes about who the project was intended for, the challenges they've faced, a timeline, and more.
 This demonstrates a candidate's organizational and communication skills.

 A 15-minute phone interview can help you save time by quickly screening candidates for their suitability.
 You want to know that the person is competent and has reasonable intelligence.
 A candidate who looks good on paper but fails in basic social skills during the interview will serve to delay your hiring process, so you'll want to use the phone interview to weed out unsuitable candidates.

 Remember to keep it short and to the point.
 Ask simple questions that prompt conversation and leave the more complex questions for the in-person interview.
 Ask questions like:

 - How much experience do you have with this language?